 An uncrewed cargo capsule of SpaceX, named Dragon, carrying 3 tons of supplies and gear has arrived at the ISS.
 It had been in orbital chase for two days, and landed at the ISS today, April 4 at 6:40 am EDT or 10:40 am GMT.

-, it is certified by the company on its second launch on April 2 for three flights, as said by Jessica Jensen, Dragon mission manager of SpaceX.
+Representatives of the company disclosed that Block 5, the next-gen Falcon 9 is on the way and it can be used (launch and land) for 10 times!
+As for the Dragon 1 cargo carrier, it is certified by the company on its second launch on April 2 for three flights, as said by Jessica Jensen, Dragon mission manager of SpaceX.

 Stay with us to get more updates on space, SpaceX and NASA.